Women in Transition Program

 The Women in Transition program at Cuyahoga Community College is in its 42nd year of providing information, support and referrals to women who are in a transitional time in their lives.

 We believe that it is through higher education and/or re-training, that possibilities are endless.
 Our non-credit sessions are designed to take the participant through a period of transformation and empower them to move forward in their lives through education and training.
 Our curriculum is based on personal development, career exploration, computer class, and workshops.
 This helps women develop confidence, build self-esteem, identify marketable skills, explore interests, research options for careers and job training, and examine Tri-C educational and workforce options.
-The program is facilitated on all four Tri-C campuses throughout the year.
+The program is facilitated online and virtually throughout the year.
 Our classes are subject to a slightly fast-tracked format.

 Call your nearest Women in Transition Campus today to inquire about other community based programs and the registration process!

 Western Campus: WLA • Liberal Arts B102 • 216-987-5091